TimyVillarmia/TimyVillarmia/README.md

    Hey there!
 Let's connect :)

-   I'm a computer science major in my second year at <a href="http://www.act.edu.ph"><strong>Asian College of Technology</strong></a>, I am driven by a passion for software engineering, game development, and all things tech.
+   Hello!
+I am a computer science with a passion for front-end development, software engineering, UI/UX design, and all things tech.
+My love for technology began the first time I sat in front of a computer, feeling a mix of excitement and trepidation.
+Now, years later, I am still just as passionate about technology as I was that first day.

+Currently, I am pursuing my bachelor's degree in computer science.
+In my coursework, I have learned a solid foundation in programming languages and concepts, including C#, Object-Oriented Programming, SQL, and data structures.
 When I'm not coding, you can find me immersed in the virtual world of video games or bringing my creativity to life through art.

-I'm always eager to learn and grow in the exciting field of technology!"
+If you're interested in connecting with me about job opportunities or internships, I would love to hear from you.
+The easiest way to get in touch with me is through LinkedIn or Timyvillarmia@gmail.com.

 ###### Learning: C#, Javascript, SQL